tytydraco/yessleep/out/When_I_was_eight_I_was_friends_with_the_fairies_in_my_yard_But_then_they_started_to_go_missing.md

 *Please tell me you didn't give the fairies with teeth your names*.

-Mom was arrested when the neighbor caught her dancing barefoot across the flowerbed, singing a language I didn't understand.
+Mom was arrested when the neighbor caught her dancing barefoot across the burned flowerbed, singing a language I didn't understand.

 My brother and I were placed into CPS, and moved states.